DeveloperMetrics/DevOpsMetrics/README.md

 - Deployment Frequency, in both Azure DevOps and GitHub:
   - How does it work?
 We look at the number of successful pipeline runs.
   - Assumptions/things we can't currently measure:
-    - The deployment is to a production environment
+    - The build is multi-stage - and leads to a deployment in a production environment
 ![Deployment Frequency](https://GitHub.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/DeploymentFrequencyDemo.png)

 - Lead time for changes, in both Azure DevOps and GitHub: